mdiller/MangoByte/README.md

 ```
 ?dotagif         | Creates a gif of a specific part of a dota match
-?friendstats     | Statistics of games played with a friend
-?herostats       | Gets your stats for a hero
+?firstmatch      | Gets info about the player's first dota game
 ?laning          | Creates gif of the laning stage with a caption
 ?lastmatch       | Gets info about the player's last dota game
 ?lastmatchstory  | Tells the story of the player's last match
 ?match           | Gets a summary of the dota match with the given id
 ?matches         | Gets a list of your matches
+?matchids        | Gets a list of matchids that match the given filter
 ?matchstory      | Tells the story of the match
 ?opendota        | Queries the opendota api
 ?parse           | Requests that OpenDota parses a match
-?playerstats     | Gets stats from the player's last 20 parsed games
+?playerstats     | Gets player match statistics
 ?profile         | Displays information about the player's dota profile
 ?rolesgraph      | Gets a graph displaying the player's hero roles
+?twenty          | Gets stats from the player's last 20 parsed games
 ?whoishere       | Shows what discord users are which steam users
 ```